errantmind/faf-dns-proxy/README.md

 * On step 5, disable systemd-resolved with `sudo systemctl disable --now systemd-resolved.service`

-## Features

-* 'Shotgun' DNS queries to multiple upstream resolvers by default.
-The first reply wins
-* Caching of DNS answers (using the TTL on the answer)
-* TLS Session caching (to avoid a full handshake when (re)connecting to upstream resolvers)
-* Event driven, asynchronous design.
-Avoids the extra latency of synchronous networking wherever possible
-* Designed to minimize the most latency intensive part of encrypted DNS: (re)connecting to upstream DNS resolvers.
-Instead of using a generic connection pool, FaF uses an event-activated thread for each upstream resolver, to ensure back-to-back requests reuse an existing connection upstream.
-This is important as most upstream resolvers unilaterally terminate connections after being idle for ~10 seconds, so we want to minimize reconnects by keeping established connections alive as long as possible

 ## Requirements and How-To

 FaF DNS Proxy requires: